wp-plugins/kraken-image-optimizer/readme.txt

 Once you have obtained your credentials, from your Wordpress admin, go to the Settings->Media page.
 The Kraken Wordpress plugin adds a Kraken.io Settings section to the bottom of the page, from where you can enter your API credentials, and select your optimization preferences.
 Once you have done this, click **Save**.
 If everything is in order, it will simply say "settings saved" and give you a reassuring green tick in the **Kraken.io settings** section.
 You can now start optimizing images from within Media Library.
 Any image you upload from now on, through any of the media upload screens will be optimized on-the-fly by Kraken.

+For advanced users, there is a third party WordPress Command Line Interface (CLI) tool to allow image optimization from the command line, or by using cron.
+For details, visit: https://github.com/tillkruss/wp-cli-kraken

 = Features on the way =
 * Optimize images directly to Amazon S3.